BritishAmericqn/auto-brainlift/README.md

 ```

 See [mcp-integration/README.md](mcp-integration/README.md) for setup instructions.

+### Cursor Rules Integration

+Auto-Brainlift can automatically create Cursor rules files that instruct AI assistants to read your project's context logs and brainlifts.
+This gives AI deep understanding of your project's history and decisions.

+Enable in Settings > Cursor Rules Integration.
+See [CURSOR_RULES_INTEGRATION.md](CURSOR_RULES_INTEGRATION.md) for details.

 ### Cursor Chat Integration
 Analyze your development conversations to provide richer context in summaries: